ibm-cloud-docs/log-analysis/agent/detach_agent.md

     ```
     {: pre}

-4. Remove the LogDNA secrets from your cluster.
-Each secret contains the LogDNA ingestion key.
+4. Remove the logging secrets from your cluster.
+Each secret contains the logging ingestion key.
 Run the following commands:

     List secrets.